francisihe/Unilodge-Webapp-New/Developer-Notes.md

 11. Add related properties below property listing, using ML
 12. Add Catetaker details below property for managers and admin to view
 13. Update all controllers to use the custom error handler
+14. Enable limit and pagination for all the get routes

 // Fixed persistence and signout issue
 1. To see the logic, check SignOutFunction in utils folder